wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

             ![Add adaptive script with Visual Editor]({{base_path}}/assets/img/guides/passwordless/passkey/add-script-with-visual-editor.png){: style="display: block; margin: 0 auto; border: 0.3px solid lightgrey;"}
     ---

+    !!! warning "Important"
+        For the progressive enrollment adaptive script to function, you need to configure at least one additional authenticator to the first step of the authentication flow.
+Refer to [Passkey Progressive Enrollment]({{base_path}}/guides/authentication/conditional-auth/passkey-progressive-enrollment-based-template/) for more information.

 4. Click **Update** to save your changes.